gordon0907/SoundBridge/README.md

    ```sh
    python client.py
    ```
-4. Configure server IP and port in `server.py` and `client.py` if necessary.
+4. Configure server IP and port in `config.py` if necessary.

 ## Controls